-are measurable functions that depend on the current state and the current distribution of the solution.
+are measurable functions depending on the current state and the current distribution of the solution.
 Here, $\mathcal{P}_2$ denotes the space of probability measures on $\R$ with finite second moments.
-This space is equipped with the Wasserstein 2-metric, defined by
+This space is equipped with the Wasserstein-2 metric $W_2(\mu, \nu)$, where